Year 5

 Spellings:

-Class Five will receive weekly spellings on Fridays and they will complete a spelling test on Fridays too.
+Year Five will receive weekly spellings on Fridays and they will complete a spelling test the following Thursday.
 These words are never given out in isolation and will be studied in class so that the children are aware of particular spelling rules/patterns.
-The children need to practise these spellings AT LEAST TWICE in the week and on different days.
+The children need to practise these spellings at least twice in the week and on different days.
 They should use the LOOK, SAY, COVER, WRITE, CHECK method to learn these words as well as using other techniques that they have been taught in school e.g. mnemonics.

 Reading: